zhaxoph/Cypress-API-testing/README.md

 To learn more about Cypress, take a look at the following resources:

-- [Cypress Documentation](https://docs.cypress.io) - learn about Cypress features and how other types of applications.
+- [Cypress Documentation](https://docs.cypress.io) - learn about Cypress features and other types of applications.